 For the pot pie casserole

-- Unroll your crescent rolls and set 2 aside (see note below).
-Cut each of the remaining 6 rolls into 3 pieces and lay like a puzzle across the top of the chicken mixture.
+- Unroll your crescent rolls and either place them along the top as is OR using a rolling pin roll them into one single sheet and lay across the top of the chicken mixture.